 The assembly line

 The assembly line (also known as the hunter-farmer model) is one of the most common sales structures, particularly for small to medium-sized businesses and SaaS startups.
-Perhaps the most straightforward design, in this model, each team member has a specific role or function within the sales cycle.
+In this model, each team member has a specific role or function within the sales cycle.

-Just as in a traditional manufacturing assembly line, the strategy is to move through the sales cycle from lead generation and nurturing to close by passing off tasks to a different sales member at each stage.
+Just as in a traditional manufacturing assembly line, the strategy is to move through the sales cycle from lead generation and nurturing to closing the sale by passing off tasks to a different sales member at each stage.
 In other words, one person might focus on identifying leads and another on nurturing or closing them.

 A typical structure will include the following roles or teams: